CANDELbio/multitool/README.md

     lein deploy clojars

 You will need to supply credentials (user name and authentication token).

 # Release Notes

+## 0.0.23

+optional 2nd arg for local-file leading-numeral-key → numeric-prefix-sort-key add some indent info fix cljs issue with walk-fin add fix (fixed-point combinator) fix math/interpolated to work as one would expect added math/divides? and math/prime? made math/primes to be much more efficient

+## 0.0.20 - 0.0.22,

+add pattern-match and misc
+aadded ignore-return; fix a bug in prime-factors (affected only performance, not accuracy) remove cljcore/random-uuid, now part of clojure.core (as of cclojure 1.11)

+## 0.0.19,

+fix typo, include norvig word file utils add memoize-cache tweak merge recursive to concat terminal seqs; add collecting-merge split browser code from cljscore add set unioning to merge-recursive

 ## 0.0.18